Get ready for your Pension Wise appointment

 Step 1: find out what your pension pot is worth

 The first thing you'll need to know is the value of your pension.
 You can find out by using your:

-- pension statement - you should get a statement through the post every year, detailing the value of your pension
+latest pension statement - your pension provider should send you a statement through the post every year, detailing the value of your pension

 If you haven’t got any documentation, give your pension provider a call.

 If you don’t have any information at all about your pension, use the government's free Pension Tracing Service to find your pension provider.